od

 floating point double precision (64-bit) units

-floating point double precision (32-bit) units
+floating point single precision (32-bit) units

 floating point double precision (64-bit) units